Burrin Burrin heals

 Burrin Burrin is mountain country, a place of deep, walled valleys and ferny valley floors.

 During daylight hours these valleys normally echo with the calls of Superb Lyrebirds, while at night they can be filled with the resonant ‘whoo-hoo' of a Powerful Owl, or ring with the yap of a Sugar Glider in danger.

-Then there's the distinctive sound of Greater Gliders, which end their flight from tree to tree with such a slap that echoes reverberate through the forest.
+Greater Gliders end their flights from tree to tree with such slaps that distinctive echoes reverberate through the forest.

 Just like their airborne predator, the Powerful Owl, these gliders are highly dependent on old-growth forest for survival, and spend much of their time foraging for food in the highest parts of the tree canopy.